-I think we all must ask ourselves a very simple question, how much do we really need?
-And then, here’s the trick, we must be really honest in answering that question.
-When I first bought the boat it had a lot of stuff in it that just had to go.
-I removed the 2 air conditioners, the generator, the fridge, the freezer, the hot water system, the gas stove, the oven and the microwave.
+When I bought my first boat Long Reef, the boat with which I started this big adventure, it had a lot of stuff in it that I just did not need.
+I gave away the 2 air conditioners, the generator, the fridge, the freezer, the hot water system, the gas stove, the oven and the microwave.
 I didn’t need them.
 I needed a safe home, a place to sleep, a place to prepare food and eat and that’s about it.
 With Freedom, our boat now, the principle is still the same but now it’s in a tighter space.
 KISS.
 KEEP IT SIMPLE SAILOR.

+About food.
 When it comes to eating there are 2 ways of looking at it.
 You can eat to live or live to eat.
 I am in the former camp.
 It’s minimal and simple.
 I try to buy as little as possible when shopping and when I am hungry I catch it, usually by spearing it.
-If I can gather food on the way then even better.
+If I can gather food as well on the way then even better.